Veterans Disability Benefits – How do I apply?

 How to apply

 You can file an application online, or go to a VA regional office where staff can assist you.
-Go to the DVA online application here.
-You can also work with an agent – an attorney or representative, for more personalized assistance and attention.
+From the DVA site eBenefits.va.gov, you can access the online application at https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation

 The application process consists of first establishing a disability, and confirming that the disability did indeed stem from your eligible military service.
 Then, there will be a physical exam to determine your percentage of disability.